voschezang/coding-handbook/anthropology/ideology-triangle.md

 2. **Identity** is rooted in community.
 The ego is far less important than in individualist societies.
 3. **Morality** and ethics are balanced deontology (duty), virtue (self-discipline, sincerity) and consequences (harmony, long-term stability).
 Duty depends on relationships and hierarchy.
 Moral duty.
 4. A **good life** consists of living virtuously, in peace.
 The "reward" is social harmony.
 5. Communication is high context.
-Listening and humility is cherished. *Man zhao sun qian shou yi*.
+Listen first.
+Confuscian humility. *Man zhao sun qian shou yi*.
 Complacency (excess) invites loss, humility invites progress.
 Pride comes before the fall.
+Confuscian humility.
 6. Next to a spiritual foundation, East Asian countries featured ancient imperial bureaucracies.

 The emotional restraint and focus on the collective may seem suppressive to outsiders.
 The emphasis on humility may seem self-critical when taken out of context.